Svenska

 Background

 The incidence and prevalence of knee and shoulder injuries in adolescent handball is high, but very few studies have evaluated the effect of preventative measures for these injuries in this population.
-This trial builds on the results and knowledge gained from the Karolinska Handball Study part I and is an important next step in the work for reducing shoulder and knee injuries in adolescent handball.
+This trial builds on the results and knowledge gained from the Karolinska Handball Study (KHAST) part I and is an important next step in the work for reducing shoulder and knee injuries in adolescent handball.

 The overall aim with this RCT is to evaluate the effect of two training programs, ”Axelkontroll” and ”Knäkontroll” in adolescent elite handball players.